HypothesisWorks/hypothesis/README.rst

 unit testing by some way.
 It's easy to use, stable, and extremely powerful.
 If you're not using Hypothesis to test your project then you're missing out.

 Hypothesis works with most widely used versions of Python.
-It supports implementations compatible with 2.6, 2.7 and 3.3+, and is known to work on CPython and PyPy (but not PyPy3 until they support a 3.3 compatible version of the language).
-It does *not* currently work on Jython or on Python 3.0 through 3.2.
+It officially supports CPython 2.7, 3.4 and 3.5, as well as PyPy.
+CPython 2.6 and 3.3 are supported on a "best effort" basis - they probably work, and bugs in them may be fixed, but they're not regularly tested and are likely to work less well.

+Jython, IronPython and PyPy3 are known not to work and there are currently no plans to support them.

 -----------------
 Links of interest